 The Medical College merged with St Bartholomew’s Hospital Medical College in 1995, becoming known as Barts and the London School of Medicine and Dentristry, Queen Mary University of London.

 Students from the Faculty of Medicine and Dentistry, Queen Mary University of London, still train at the hospital and in the historic medical college building.

 Joseph Merrick was born in 1862 and by the age of five, had started to develop severe deformities which gave him the nickname ‘The Elephant Man’.

 After a troubled childhood, he moved to London where he was paraded in freak shows and curiosity shops.
 While being displayed in London, he was visited by surgeon Frederick Treves who practised at The London Hospital.

 Merrick then went on tour, but his manager stole his money and abandoned him.
 Finding his way back to London, a policeman found Treves’ business card in Merrick’s pocket and Treves collected Merrick and took him to The London Hospital.

 Merrick lived at The London Hospital, making friends with surgeons, nurses, residents, and even being visited by Princess Alexandra in 1887, until his death in 1890, aged just 27.

 Edith Cavell was born in 1865 and trained to be a nurse at The Royal London Hospital under Matron Eva Luckes, a friend of Florence Nightingale.

-She completed her nurse training in 1989 and held positions in British hospitals before nursing a sick child in Brussels.
+She completed her nurse training and held positions in British hospitals before nursing a sick child in Brussels.

 At the outbreak of the First World War, she worked at a military hospital in Belgium, caring for all soldiers regardless of their nationality.